eosnetworkfoundation/docs/docs/40_node-operation/50_tutorials/10_watching-transfers.md

 For example, if you were the `someexchange` account, you would want to make sure that the `to` field matches your account name, and possibly that the memo field matches some identifier that you're expecting.

+> ⚠ **Warning**
+>
+> The `receiver` field is not always the same as the `account` field.
+If the `receiver` field is different than the
+> `account` field, then this is a notification which allows other contracts to trigger side-effects, and not an action
+> that you should be processing.

 <details>
     <summary>JavaScript example of checking for transfers</summary>